monicatgs/Getting-And-Cleaning-Data/README.md

 	* Write the information on the tidy dataset to the file tidy_information.txt, on the working directory

 * File CodeBook.md describing variables, data and transformations done.
-* File tidy_information.txt with the tidy information required (mean for each feature by subject and activity)
+* File tidy_information.txt with the tidy information:mean for each feature by subject and activity